mjsipes/layers4/notes.md

 add user_id to necessary tables and implement rls

 happy for today. lets study for test, come back tomorrow. implement what i need to do, then go back and help with nates implementaiton

+---
+add delete functionality and appropriate null handling, style all the add and select cards. p-4 all around. style weather card. mcp connecting?